bachinaabhinay/Software-Project-Management-S6/week 1/UserStory.md

 * **stock keepers**

   As an Stock keeper,
->* I want to Record the In & out of stock.
+>* I want to Record the In of stock.
 >* I want to view Stock avability.
 >* I want to assign works to workers.
 >* I want to take or update orders.